BradenWoolley/IksOks/README.md

 ## Gameplay

 Classic tic-tac-toe gameplay.
-The first player to connect three marks in a row, either horizontally, vertically, or diagonally, wins.
+The first player to connect three markers in a row, either horizontally, vertically, or diagonally, wins.
 If the board is filled without a winner, the match ends in a draw.

 ---